Ferohmd/MS1-Project/docs/TESTING.md

 ### About Page
-  - As a user I want to browse the home page with a root URL. ex: http://localhost/about.html
+  - As a user I want to browse the home page with a root URL. ex: https://ferohmd.github.io/MS1-Project/about.html
   - As a user I want to see navigation in the header with restaurant logo, about content and footer with contact and opening hours information with social medial icons and copyright information.
   - As a user I want to navigate to different pages by clicking the navigation links provided in the header.
     - On clicking logo, I want to land on home page
+      -Testing: I clicked on the logo and I landed on Home page.
     - On clicking Home link, I want to land on home page
     - On clicking About link, I want to stay in the about page
     - On clicking Menu link, I want to land on menu page